ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ```

 ### 3.2 Window geometry and structure
-Once we have all of our variables defined, we'll set our main window geometry, app title, and an optional favicon.
+Once all our variables are defined, we'll set our main window's geometry, app title, and an optional favicon.
 For the dimensions, we're inheriting the `geometry_width` and `geometry_height` attributes from our `SetGlobalParams` class:

 ##### **Code**
 ```Python